General Education Courses

-PSYC 201 Psychology and Wellbeing (3):
+PSYC 201 - Psychology and Wellbeing (3 credits):

 In this course, students will develop an understanding of psychology and how it helps them better understand others and themselves.
 Students will learn general theories about psychological development, the structure of the brain, and how psychologists study behavior.
 They will gain an understanding of both normal and disordered psychological behaviors, as well as general applications of the science of psychology in society to promote behavioral wellbeing.

 This course explores global social processes and structures applied to the healthcare industry.
 Topics covered vary each semester, but may include: community, populations, socialization, suburbanization and housing, diversity, economic and global inequality, families and relationships, education, religion, and globalization.

 This course provides students with the opportunity to learn broadly about the American institutional framework, the United States Constitution, and the process of American government.
 Students will examine the competing political traditions within American political culture and read original works and speeches written and delivered by American historical figures as well as prominent scholarly works.
 In addition, students will examine contrasting theories in regard to institutional behavior.

 GOVT 115 - Political and Social Science (3 credits):

 This course examines the social and political issues relevant to the 21st century through reading, discussion, and media.
 The overall theme of the course is understanding political pressures through the lens of globalization and global understanding.
 Topics include peacemaking and nonviolence; world order; education, hunger, and food distribution; ecological balance; international law and organization; human rights and social justice; world political economy and economic justice; militarism and the arms race; religious perspectives on justice and peace; and culture, community values, and change.